 What are the annual recurrent costs for an imaging center?

-Well, the annual recurrent costs include all the people and things that you need to run a practice.
+The annual recurrent costs include all the people and things you need to run a practice.
 Let’s start with the workforce.
 Most importantly, we will begin with the behemoth expense in the room, the radiologist.
 What is the average annual package for a radiologist?
-According to salary.com that would be around 400,000 dollars, of course not including extras such as malpractice and more benefits.
+According to salary.com, that would be around 400,000 dollars, of course not including extras such as malpractice and more benefits.
 Let’s say for argument sake that would end up at approximately 500,000 dollars.

 You also need technologists to run the show.
-We will assume that you have a moderately busy practice so that you need an ultrasound tech, an MRI tech, a mammogram tech, and a CT/x-ray tech.
+So, we will assume that you have a moderately busy practice.
+Therefore, you will need an ultrasound tech, an MRI tech, a mammogram tech, and a CT/x-ray tech.
 According to salary.com, this would run around 60,000 dollars per year per technologist.
 For this imaging center, that would total about 240,000 dollars.

 And finally, you need someone to clean the facility.
 Perhaps, a janitor?
 Let’s say another 25,000 dollars per year.

 Total= 990,000 dollars